 Grade 12 graduation or equivalent

-Pre-Calculus 11 with a C or equivalent or Foundations of Math 11 with a C or equivalent
+Foundations of Math 11 with a minimum 'C' grade, or equivalent

 VCC Health Sciences Math Assessment with 80% or completion of Math for Health Sciences (Math 1054) with 80%